All masked up and ready to gamble as Maryland’s casinos reopen

 “I told them I’d try it out.
 I guess I’m like the guinea pig,” she said with a muffled laugh.

 For months, would-be gamblers have been told to stay home, avoid congregating indoors, refrain from unessential activity and keep from touching things other people have touched.
-But when Maryland Gov. Larry Hogan (R) moved the state into Phase 2 of its reopening plan earlier this month, casinos were given the green light to welcome customers who are now in a position to do many of those things that were once off limits.
+But when Maryland Gov. Larry Hogan (R) moved the state into Phase 2 of its reopening plan earlier this month, casinos were given the green light to welcome customers who are now in a position to do many of those things that were once off-limits.

 There are firm rules in place, of course.
 Everyone must wear masks.
 Capacity is limited to 50 percent.
 Temperatures are checked.
 Hand sanitizer is everywhere.
 But will the gamblers come back?
 In Maryland, it’s a billion-dollar-plus question.

-Casino operators at MGM National Harbor in Prince George’s County and Live!
-Casino and Hotel in Anne Arundel County hope there are lots of others like Hashimi out there ready to return.
+Casino operators at MGM National Harbor in Prince George’s County and Live Casino and Hotel in Anne Arundel County hope there are lots of others like Hashimi out there ready to return.
 The state’s two top revenue-producing casinos, as well as Horseshoe Casino in Baltimore, which reopened Sunday, spent much of the shutdown retrofitting their casino floors and developing new plans to protect customers and employees as the card dealing, dice throwing and slot spinning returns.
 The state’s three other smaller casinos opened earlier this month.

 Millions track the pandemic on Johns Hopkins’s dashboard.
 Those who built it say some miss the real story.

 First, visitors must walk past thermal scanners that look like radar guns for a temperature check before entering the casinos.
 Once inside, steps have been taken to minimize contact between gamblers.
 The number of chairs at all game tables have been reduced.
-Plexiglas shields have been installed to separate players from dealers and one .
+Plexiglas shields have been installed to separate players from dealers and one another.
 And in the banks of slot machines some have been disabled to keep distance between players.
 Chairs, counters, slot machines and other high-touch areas will be wiped down again and again and again, casino operators say.

 In addition to changes to casino floors, most of the Maryland venues have halted valet service and limited seating in restaurants and bars to ensure social distancing.
 Theaters at the casinos remain closed.

 The new safety measures are the only reason Juliana and Joseph Billiams said they were comfortable visiting the casino.
 The Staunton, Va., couple, who wore matching gambling-themed masks they bought on Etsy, have been making recent road trips to casinos in Connecticut, West Virginia and North Carolina to play slots.
-The precautions in place at MGM were better than most of the other casinos they had visited, said Joseph, 40.
+The precautions in place at MGM were better than most of the other casinos they had visited, said Joseph Billiams, 40.

-The couple arrived early Monday morning to avoid any crowds,” said Juliana, 35, who works as a traveling ultrasound technician and has tested many patients sickened by the coronavirus.
+The couple arrived early Monday to avoid any crowds, said Juliana Billiams, 35, who works as a traveling ultrasound technician and has tested many patients sickened by the novel coronavirus.
 She wasn’t about to take too many chances.

 “If we see anything that makes us uncomfortable, we’ll walk out,” she said.

 The economic fallout of Maryland’s casino shutdown has been sharply felt.
-More than 7,000 full- and part-time employees were forced to stay home and revenue dropped significantly.
+More than 7,000 full- and part-time employees were forced to stay home, and revenue dropped significantly.
 From July 2019, the beginning of the current fiscal year, until February, the combined revenue from Maryland’s six casinos was about $147 million per month, according to information provided by the Maryland Lottery and Gaming Control Agency.
-When casinos were shut down on March 16, revenue dropped to $69 million.
+When casinos were shut down on March 16, total revenue for the month dropped to $69 million.

 The state’s share of gambling revenue has dropped accordingly.
-Taxes on casino earnings during the same time period brought Maryland close to $61 million monthly, the agency said.
+Taxes on casino earnings during the same period brought Maryland close to $61 million monthly, the agency said.
 That too disappeared altogether in mid-March.
 For the fiscal year ending this month, the amount casinos will pay the state is down $149 million from the previous year.

 The bulk of casino tax revenue is directed to the Maryland Education Trust Fund and local initiatives in communities where the casinos are located.